 You can sprout any bean, but many people like to sprout mung beans and wheatberries.
 To sprout the bean, place a handful (or however many sprouts you want) into a glass jar with a piece of cheesecloth on top of it secured by a canning ring or rubber band.

 Let the beans soak overnight.
 In the morning, empty the water and rinse the beans with fresh water.
 Place the beans in a sunny spot.
 Do this for several days.
 By the fourth day, you should have sufficient sprouts on your beans to eat them, but you can let them grow as long as you like.

 Here’s a video that takes you step-by-step through the process:

-- OUR SIGNATURE VARIETY PACK contains sustainably grown seeds for planting & sprouting.
-All seeds are heirloom varieties,...
+- OUR CLASSIC VARIETY PACK contains a well-balanced assortment of seeds for sprouting and microgreens.
+All heirloom &...

-- RAINBOW RADISH is our zesty sprouting mix that adds just the right spice & color to your dish.
-Contains our top 3...
+- RAINBOW RADISH is a zesty sprouting mix that adds just the right spice & color to your dish.
+Contains our top 3 heirloom...

 You can do a lot with beets.
 You can juice them, roast them, or even can them.
 That’s why knowing how to regrow beets is so essential.
 Luckily, the process is easy.

 To regrow beet greens, cut off the beet’s top portion, leaving at least one inch of beet.
 Then, place the beet top in a bowl filled partially with water.
 After a couple of days, green shoots will begin to grow from the beet top.